Michael D. Wysocki

 states his personal philosophy, “A short-term victory is not good

 enough.
 I strive to build solid and lasting results.”
 He accomplishes

-this through a results-oriented strategy focused on the client’s goals.
+results-oriented strategy focused on the client’s goals.

 Having tried cases in over 60 Texas counties, countless bench trials and

 jury trials, Mr. Wysocki’s experience in the courtroom is unmatched.

 He focuses on family law litigation across the state of Texas, representing